Loading...

 Aavailable in HTMLEndogenous fields enhanced stochastic resonance in a randomly coupled neuronal networkNo comments yet icon2014-(1)Bin Deng, Lin Wang, Jiang Wang, Xi-le Wei, Hai-tao Yu

-Favailable in PDFElectroencephalographic field influence on calcium momentum wavesNo comments yet icon2013-(30)Lester Ingber, Marco Pappaleporea, Ronald R. Stesiak
+Aavailable in HTMLElectroencephalographic field influence on calcium momentum wavesNo comments yet icon2013-(1)Lester Ingber, Marco Pappaleporea, Ronald R. Stesiak

 Favailable in PDF and HTMLComputationally efficient simulation of electrical activity at cell membranes interacting with self-generated and externally imposed electric fieldsNo comments yet icon2013-(19)Andres Agudelo-Toro, Andreas Neef